 I could now see her on that last aisle, the same aisle where she had left the cart the previous night, peering around the corner while looking to see if it was clear for her to quickly exit the grocery department and then hightail it out of the store.
 Time is of the essence with this kind of a shoplifter...get in, get the goods, and get out of the store quickly with absolutely no time set aside for any tap-dancing.

-Wow, I am completely aware of her MO "method of operation" in stealing large quantities of cigarettes.
-She was a good booster and knew her planned routine well and from that moment on I couldn't argue the fact that she had done this many times before at this same Gemco.
+Wow, I am completely aware of her MO, "modus operandi or aka method of operation" in stealing large quantities of cigarettes.
+She was savvy, and a good booster, with a planned routine that she knew well, and from that moment on I couldn't argue the fact that she had done this many times before at this same Gemco.

 She doesn't resist going back to the grocery department with the security guard and me.
-However, as we are headed back to the grocery department she immediately starts screaming while removing cartons of cigarettes out of her purse and throwing them wildly in all directions into the clothing department...in an attempt to get rid of the evidence and make it appear she is being accosted.
-It must have been incredible for other shoppers still around to witness her doing this.
+However, as we are headed back to the grocery department, she immediately starts screaming while removing cartons of cigarettes out of her purse and throwing them wildly in all directions into the clothing department -- in an attempt to get rid of the evidence and make it appear she is being accosted.
+It must have been an incredible show for the other shoppers still around to witness her doing this.
+It's unfortunate I couldn't have planned for this event a little better and have comfy theater seats for all of them to sit in, to appreciate the beauty of this woman's drama.
+Looking back, without her adding the award winning performance to close out her late night shoplifting act, this story being told today would have been disappointing and somewhat boring.
+So a big thank you goes out to this woman for assisting me with the world-wide-web finale.

-At this time she is subdued by the security guard and another employee, who brought her back to the grocery department where she was delivered to the closing night manager-and I don't remember if Head-Clerk Rector was there that night as the closing manager...twiddling his thumbs.
+Now, at this time she is subdued by the security guard and another employee, who brought her back to the grocery department where she was delivered to the closing night manager-- and I don't remember if Head-Clerk Rector was there that night as the closing manager -- twiddling his thumbs while glued to the wall next to the office.

 The police were called out to the store to make an arrest.
-While she was being interrogated by the local police she mentioned that she was the Goddaughter of a Lucky/Gemco supervisor named Al Damon.
-From the police questioning it was revealed that she had a drug problem and stealing large quantities of cigarettes helped her buy the drugs she needed by selling the hot goods.
+While she was being interrogated by the local police, she mentioned that she was the Goddaughter of a Lucky/Gemco supervisor named Al Damon.
+From the police questioning it was revealed that she had a drug problem and stealing large quantities of cigarettes helped her buy the drugs she needed by selling the hot goods to the locals looking to save even more money than what Gemco wanted them to save.

 On back-to-back nights, this woman is stealing large quantities of carton cigarettes.
 How many other nights before the night I first spotted her in the liquor/cigarette department was she also stealing?
 It's just mind-boggling putting this entire scenario into that perspective.